dcsil/Horizon-Labs/product_research/use_cases_archive/use_cases_v2.md

 # JTBDs, CUJs, Functional & Non-Functional Requirements

 ## JTBDs
-- **As a university student**, when engaging with course material* (often using digital aids), I want to surface and close my knowledge gaps effectively while staying within institution policies, so I can save time, retain concepts long-term, and apply them confidently on assessments.
+- **As a university student**, when engaging with course material* (often using digital aids), I want to surface and close my knowledge gaps efficiently while staying within institution policies, so I can save time, retain concepts long-term, and apply them confidently on assessments.
 - **As a professor/teacher**, when running a course where students may use AI aids, I want to define allowable use and identify misconceptions across topics, so I can maintain academic standards and adjust instruction to improve learning outcomes.

 *Course material includes lecture notes, textbooks, slides, assignments, and other resources provided by the instructor or institution.
-We will focus on having our platform support pptx and pdf based materials in the first phase.
+We will focus on having our platform support text and pdf/image based materials in the first phase.

 ---

 ## CUJs

-After further discussion, we have updated the CUJs to better reflect our current progress, focus, and priorities.
-The CUJs have now been divided into 3 categories in regard to their implementation in our MVP phase.
-Below is a summary of the categories:
-1. **Completed CUJs:** These CUJs have been fully (**dynamically**) implemented and are ready for use in our MVP phase.
-   - Student CUJ 1 — Start a adaptive learning focused chat
-   - Instructor CUJ 1 — Course Material Upload & Quiz Setup (connected to Student CUJ 2)
-2. **CUJs in Progress:** These CUJs are currently being worked on and will be fully (**dynamically**) implemented in our MVP phase.
-   - Student CUJ 2 — Start a slide based dynamic practice quiz session
-   - Instructor CUJ 2 — Diagnose class understanding with Analytics Dashboard v1
-3. **Future CUJs:** These CUJs are ones that will be implemented **statically** in our MVP phase to show the direction of our product, but will not be fully functional until a later phase.
-   - Student CUJ 3 — Self-directed Flashcard generation & review
-   - Instructor CUJ 3 — Configure LLM course policies & content scope

----

-### Completed CUJs:
 ### Student CUJ 1 — Start a adaptive learning focused chat
 **Statement:** Begin a chat session that helps me study a topic, with adaptive guidance and friction to keep me focused and on-policy.